The spiritual teachings and meditation entered my life, in a life-changing way, while I was living in Japan.

 You can do this yourself, too.
 Whether you’re a student, self-employed or work away from home, you can set up your day as an intentional meditation.

-How to make your daily work into a practice
+One way to make your daily work into a practice

 1) Choose a contemplation

 Instead of going through your day as you normally would, dedicate the day to looking at a particular question.
+It just takes a few minutes to reframe your day.

 It could be something like one of these: